MHotchin/Waveshare4InchTftShield/README.md

  times.
 This calibration can be retrieved using `getTsConfigData()`, saved, and restored later using `setTsConfigData()`.

+ This library can be installed manually, or it is available from the Arduino IDE Library Manager.
+ Search for "waveshare4inch" in the Library Manager.

  Wiki support pages:
 - [Waveshare 4inch TFT Touch Shield Wiki](https://www.waveshare.com/wiki/4inch_TFT_Touch_Shield)
 - [Waveshare 3.5inch TFT Touch Shield Wiki](https://www.waveshare.com/wiki/3.5inch_TFT_Touch_Shield)